Loquat

-The loquat (Eriobotrya japonica, Chinese: 枇杷; Pinyin: pípá) is a large evergreen shrub or tree grown commercially for its orange coloured fruits.
+The loquat (Eriobotrya japonica, Chinese: 枇杷; Pinyin: pípá) is a large evergreen shrub or tree grown commercially for its orange-coloured fruits.
 It is also cultivated as an ornamental plant.

-The loquat is in the family Rosaceae, subfamily Spiraeoideae, tribe Pyreae, subtribe Pyrinae.
+The loquat is a fruit tree in the family Rosaceae, subfamily Amygdaloideae, tribe Maleae.
 It is native to the cooler hill regions of south-central China.
-In Japan, the loquat has been grown for over 1,000 years.
 It has been introduced to regions with subtropical to mild temperate climates throughout the world.

-Eriobotrya japonica formerly was thought to be closely related to the genus Mespilus and is still sometimes mistakenly known as the Japanese medlar, which is the name it takes in other European languages, such as níspero japonés in Spanish or nespolo giapponese in Italian.
+Eriobotrya japonica formerly was thought to be closely related to the genus Mespilus and is still sometimes known as the Japanese medlar, which is the name it takes in other European languages, such as níspero japonés in Spanish or nespolo giapponese in Italian.
 It is also known as Japanese plum and Chinese plum.

 Etymology

 The name loquat derives from Cantonese lou^{4} gwat^{1} (盧橘 (lújú, black orange)).
-The phrase 'black orange' originally referred to unripened kumquats, which are dark green in color, but the name was mistakenly applied to the loquat by the ancient Chinese poet Su Shi when he was residing in southern China, and the mistake was widely taken up by the Cantonese region thereafter.

-Its original name, lou-qwat, is no longer used in most Chinese dialects and has been replaced by pipa (枇杷), which is a reference to the fruit's visual resemblance to a miniature pipa lute.

 In Louisiana, many refer to loquats as "misbeliefs" (from the Louisiana Creole word for the tree, mísplís) and they grow in the yards of many homes.

-In Spain the fruits are called nísperos, while in northern Portugal, it is called magnório or magnólio, probably having to do with French botanist Pierre Magnol.